-1. District level reviews must be requested within one school day after completion of the building level review.

-2. District level reviews will be conducted by the Superintendent of Schools or his/her designee, and will be held within 3 school days of the request for same.
+- 1. District level reviews must be requested within one school day after completion of the building level review. - 2.
+District level reviews will be conducted by the Superintendent of Schools or his/her designee, and will be held within 3 school days of the request for same.

-LONG TERM SUSPENSIONS AND EXPULSIONS
+Suspensions and Expulsions

-1. A long-term suspension is a suspension for a definite period of school days exceeding 10 days.

-a.
-The superintendent or designee has the authority to impose a longterm suspension based upon a finding of misconduct, and a recommendation from the building administrator.
+- 1. A long-term suspension is a suspension for a definite period of school in excess of 10 school days and up to 59 school days. - a.
+The superintendent or designee has the authority to impose a long-term suspension based upon a finding of misconduct, and a recommendation from the building administrator. - 2.
+An expulsion is the removal from school for 60 or more school days. - a.

-2. An expulsion is the total and permanent exclusion of a student from the Oxford Community Schools, subject to the potential for readmission described below in Paragraph 4.

-a.
 The superintendent or designee has the authority to expel based upon a finding of misconduct and a recommendation from the building administrator.